 If you’re a child, spouse or anyone else who recently discovered you were disinherited in a will or trust, it’s important to act quickly to protect your rights.
-Conversely, if you are seeking to disinherit a spouse or child, you have several options to ensure you are doing it right: 1) An estate litigation attorney, 2) An estate planning attorney, or 3) A divorce lawyer.
+Conversely, if you are seeking to disinherit a spouse or child, you have several options to ensure you are doing it right: 1) An estate or probate litigation attorney, 2) An estate planning attorney, or 3) A divorce lawyer.
 If you have questions, call RMO Lawyers anytime.
 The consultation is always free: (424) 320-9444

 Do I need a probate litigation lawyer near me?

 We recommend finding an experienced probate litigation attorney familiar with the county probate court in the county where the decedent lived.
 For example, if the decedent lives in Los Angeles, we recommend working with a probate litigation lawyer in Los Angeles.
 A Los Angeles probate litigation lawyer will generally be more familiar with the Los Angeles Superior Court Probate Division, versus an out of state attorney.
 At RMO, we help people like you address issues like these every day.

 Email us or call (424) 320-9444